Many or all companies we feature compensate us. Compensation and editorial

 Your school’s financial aid office may also be able to offer information on assistantships, scholarships, and other education grants you could apply for beyond federal financial aid options.
 Remember that scholarship or grant awards for part-time enrollment may be a smaller dollar amount.

-To explore federal financial aid for part-time students, completing the Free Application for Federal Student Aid (FAFSA) by the deadline is the first step.
+Yes, the FAFSA covers students enrolled at least half-time.
+The first step in exploring federal financial aid for part-time students is completing the Free Application for Federal Student Aid (FAFSA) by the deadline.
 Your school will use the information you provide on the FAFSA to determine how much aid you might be eligible for.

 Students enrolled at least half-time can qualify for federal student loans, including Direct Subsidized and Unsubsidized Loans.
 If you’re below half-time enrollment, you won’t be eligible for federal loans.